ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ### RPC endpoints

-We have [several providers](./providers.md) that support Optimism Goerli, and prefer [Alchemy](https://www.alchemy.com/layer2/optimism/?a=818c11a8da).
+We have [several providers](./providers.md) that support Optimism Goerli.
+Out of them, we recommend using [Alchemy](https://www.alchemy.com/layer2/optimism/?a=818c11a8da).

 (A) Private RPC endpoints -
 **for production systems even in testnet, we encourage you set up a private RPC endpoint, particularly Alchemy.** Sign up [here](https://www.alchemy.com/layer2/optimism/?a=818c11a8da).